nbe95/kc-version/README.md

 ## The solution

-Having to work with a very specific version scheme, this script comes in very handy.
+Having to work with that very specific version scheme, this script comes in very handy.
 While humans often suffer from the pitfalls of non-standard and unintuitive conventions, `version.sh` is able to properly show, parse and even increment any version number if needed!